-Through this site, I hope visitors will increase their familiarity for and commitment to action research.
-The site contains rationale and methods for action research, along with links to various websites in this field.
+Through this site, I hope visitors will increase their familiarity of and commitment to action research (AR).
+The site contains rationale and methods for AR, along with links to various websites regarding it.
 Information and resources available through this site are linked to text at right.
 This page is, along with my Research & Development Links page, one of two sections of my Research & Development Resources, which, in turn, is one of four sections of my Educational Resources.
 Please feel free, also, to send links, suggestions, comments, etc. to me @ E-mail to Larry.

 AR WWW Links.

 is action research?

 Action research is a special kind of research.
 It is, simply, research people conduct to determine effectiveness of actions they take to improve a situation.
 In education, for example, action research is a way for educators to attempt to improve teaching and learning and, as they do so, to conduct research into those efforts.
 The table at right represents a way of depicting this view of educational action research.
 In essence, educators attempt to improve the sorts of outcomes listed on the right by changing conditions like those listed on the left.
 In general, the research component attempts to document and explain actions taken to improve educational outcomes.
 Educational action research also has a strong political agenda.
 It is about who controls teaching and learning; i.e., teachers and students or those outside of actual teaching and learning.
 Often, outsiders attempt to overly direct what happens in teaching and learning, despite not being familiar with many of the myriad factors that can determine 'success' in any teaching and learning situation.
 Therefore, educational action research can be a way to empower teachers and students to take more control over what happens in educational situations.
 This is exceedingly important, especially in the current market-driven environment, in which business interests have more control over curriculum and instruction than those being educated and those charged with responsibility to help learners achieve what is best for them.